 Operation timed out

-The next think I’d try is running the hardware test (Setup -> Hardware test) without the shield attached – just in case there’s an issue with your shield which is causing problems with the Arduino its self.
+The first I’d recommend trying is running the hardware test (Setup -> Hardware test) without the shield attached – just in case there’s an issue with your shield which is causing problems with the Arduino its self.
 At the very least you should see an “Invalid shield attached” error.

 There are also some oddities of the on-board USB to RS-232 chip on the Arduino – even the genuine models – it seems to be common for it to get into a “bad state” where it stops passing data between the PC and the AVR.
 The reset button has no effect on this chip – so usually a combination of power-cycling, disconnecting and re-connecting the USB will fix it.
 If you’re an Arduino expert and know more about this problem please get in touch with me.